 - Extension process and plug-in processes: 15-0 MB

-Windows reserves an amount of memory that can come in handy when it’s needed.
+Windows reserves memory that can come in handy when needed.
 It is also called as Commit charge and is based on the amount of Page Size.
-When Edge launches, it asks for committed memory space, and Windows offers it through Page Size or Virtual Memory.
-This is all dynamic, so even if a program asks for 3 GB and utilizes only 500 MB, the rest is still free.
+When Edge launches, it requests committed memory space, and Windows allocates it through Page Size or Virtual Memory.
+This is all dynamic, so even if a program requests 3 GB and utilizes only 500 MB, the remaining space is still available.

 Factors that impact Edge memory usage

 Microsoft Edge does not always use much memory.
-The amount of RAM used by Edge and any other web browser depends on several factors, including the number of tabs, advertisements, web browser extensions, content, screen resolution, window size, and the number of browser windows opened.
+The amount of RAM used by Edge and other web browsers depends on several factors, including the number of tabs, advertisements, extensions, content, screen resolution, window size, and the number of browser windows open.

 How to reduce the memory usage in Edge?